IulianJigau/Internship-Assignment-Anagram-Finder/README.md

 ---

 ## Additional Information

+- The output anagram groups will be saved in a file named anagram_groups.txt.”

 - Both the `src/` directoriy and the release contain the `words.txt` file.
 - This file includes a sample dataset of 10,000 words, each consisting of 5 to 15 characters and limited to the first 16 letters of the English alphabet.
 The file is provided for testing purposes.